Tips for smarter, cheaper imports

 Example

 If you import ski suits from the United States (US), you pay 12% import duty.
-Ski suits of Vietnamese preferential origin imported from Vietnam (VN) are subject to 0% import duty.
+If you import ski suits from Vietnam, you pay 0% import duty.
+This is because there is a trade agreement between the EU and Vietnam.
+The condition is that the ski suits are of Vietnamese preferential origin.
 Import duty rates differ between products and are linked to the product’s HS code, also known as its commodity code.

 Inward processing